PelionIoT/virtual-demo-for-pelion/README.md

 cd ../../sim-webapp
 ```

 4. To build your changes you can use the sim-webapp.py python script.
 The first build will require all object files to be built, this can take 30+ minutes but subsequent builds will only rebuild your modifications.
 At the end of each build the script adds a marker `firstrun` file to the sim-webapp directory to ensure further executions of the script only cause the demo to be executed and not compiled again.
-Similarly a `certexists` file in the root of the docker container ensures that the certificate for your device is only pulled once.
-To kick a fresh compilation of your code changes use
+Similarly, a `certexists` file in the root of the docker container ensures that the certificate for your device is only pulled once.
+To kick a fresh compilation of your code changes execute the following:
 ```
 rm -f firstrun && python3 sim-webapp.py
 ```